Entityless/dnn/README.md

 # UPDATE 20190514

-This repo may contains lots of codes in bad style and dirty commit history, written when I am young, simple and naive.
+This repo may contain lots of codes in bad style and toxic commit history, written when I am young, simple and naive.

 This repo is no longer maintained.